NH Bills

 restricting access to certain hemp-derived products.

-permitting family members of homicide victims to seek an evidentiary hearing in cases where the department of justice does not file charges in the case.
+(New Title) establishing a committee to study options for family members of intentional homicide victims where the department of justice does not file charges in a case.

 restricting right-to-know requests to persons domiciled or maintaining a permanent residence in New Hampshire and requiring proof of domicile or residency to file right-to-know requests.